Stability Constrained Reinforcement Learning for Decentralized Real-Time Voltage Control: Case Study

+To stabilize all the nodes of the network, we installed a PV generator and controller in every node except the substation node.
+The nominal voltage magnitude and the acceptable range are the same as in the single-phase experiment.
 Table \ref{table:voltage_control} summarizes the performance of different controllers.
-Our proposed method achieves the best overall performance with a fast response and less reactive power consumption compared to baseline linear policy and DDPG policy.
-While the DDPG algorithm has an impressive voltage recovery time and control cost if it successfully stabilizes the system, the percentage of stabilizing test cases is only around 34\%.
-The result is presented in Figure \ref{fig:voltage_violation133pavg}.
-About $16.5$\% of buses' voltages fail to recover to the nominal range that spans in 66\% of 500 test scenarios, whereas Stable-DDPG achieves voltage stability in all scenarios.
+Our proposed method achieves the best overall performance with a fast response and less reactive power consumption compared to the baseline linear policy and DDPG policy.
+While the DDPG algorithm has an impressive voltage recovery time and control cost if it successfully stabilizes the system (DDPG*), the percentage of stabilizing test cases is only around 34\%.
+About $16.5$\% of buses' voltages fail to recover to the nominal range that spans 66\% of 500 test scenarios, whereas Stable-DDPG achieves voltage stability in all scenarios.
 Furthermore, compared to the optimized linear policy, our method can save about 26.0\% in time and 35.7\% in reactive power consumption.